Autism and Related Disorders: Seminar and Practicum

 • Do you have transportation (a car or access to a car)?

 Admitted students will be notified and asked to confirm enrollment by the following day.
-Students not admitted will be notified as soon as enrollment is finalized and are encouraged to reapply in the Fall.
+Students not admitted will be notified as soon as enrollment is finalized and are encouraged to reapply in Spring.

 There will be one or more reading(s) per session, which are posted on the website for this course.
 Lecturers are instructed to allow time for group discussion in each meeting.
 Students are expected to have completed the week's readings prior to seminar.